typefasterjoel/yumu/README.md

 ## Current Features

-- Audio Output Select - This will allow you to select a different audio output for the program
+- **Audio Output Select** - This will allow you to select a different audio output for the program
-- Discord Presence.
-Display what you're currently listening to to your Discord
+- **Discord Presence** - Display what you're currently listening to to your Discord

 ## For Development